-Depending on the college/university supplying the exam, students may be responsible for covering the cost of the proctor.
-Please check in with your registered college/university in order to determine who is responsible for the payment.
+Depending on the college or university supplying the exam, students may be responsible for covering the cost of the proctor.
+Please check in with your registered college or university in order to determine who is responsible for the payment.

 It is recommended that students also inquire about the possibility of a postage fee.
-If their registered college/university does not provide pre-paid return postage, students may be subject to a $12.00 courier fee (or $50.00 for International courier) at the completion of their exam.
+If their registered college or university does not provide pre-paid return postage, students may be subject to a $12 courier fee ($50 for international courier) at the completion of their exam.

-Students on the Kingston campus who are looking to write an examination for the Apprenticeship & Trade Exemption office may register for their examination through Kourtney Dunlop in the School of Skilled Trades & Tourism.
-Kourtney may be reached at 613.544.5400 ext.
-1373 or email@example.com.
+Students who are looking to write an examination for the Apprenticeship and Trade Exemption Office may register for their examination through SLC's School of Skilled Trades and Tourism by emailing firstname.lastname@example.org.

-Once you have registered for your exemption test, please contact Test Centre staff in order to book an appointment.
-Students may book their appointments by e-mail firstname.lastname@example.org or by phone 613.544.5400 ext.
-1236.
+Once you have registered for your exemption test, please contact Test Centre staff to book an appointment:

-Please contact your Test Centre in order to book an appointment to write your CAAT D Assessment.
-Note that photo ID is required to write your assessment and a registration form will be completed upon arrival.
-Also, students should be aware of the $25.00 assessment fee to be paid before they begin.
+Please contact the Test Centre in order to book an appointment to write your ACCUPLACER Assessment.
+Photo ID is required to write your assessment and a registration form will be completed upon arrival.
+The ACCUPLACER Assessment fee is $40.